 Sadly, the government sector lacks capacity and fails to live up to the expectation.

-The cooperatives worldwide established themselves in various segments of economy e.g., credit and banking, dairy, marketing, housing, fisheries, fertilisers, handlooms, handicrafts, etc. as successful players.
-The cooperatives in the healthcare sector in the country is negligible so far.
-There is no reason why the cooperatives can not play a critical role.
+The cooperatives worldwide established themselves in various segments of the economy, e.g., credit and banking, dairy, marketing, housing, fisheries, fertilisers, handlooms, handicrafts, etc., as successful players.
+On the other hand, the cooperatives in the healthcare sector in the country are negligible so far.
+Nevertheless, there is no reason why cooperatives can not play a critical role.
 The Assam Healthcare Cooperative Society is the first of its kind established on the strength of citizens without government patronage.

 The cooperative is determined to address some of these problems cited above and be a strong and caring alternative by strategically intervening in the market on the strength of the collective power of its members and well-established principles of cooperative spirit.

 Guided by the cooperative principles, we endeavour to create a sustainable enterprise and expand securing cooperation and agreement with established providers.
 Furthermore, we collaborate with other like-minded institutions by sharing resources and the capabilities to build an ethical alliance and attain a competitive advantage over the unscrupulous players to make medical care affordable to as many citizens as possible.